Bus rapid transit in New Jersey: Route 9 BBS

 In 2006, NJDOT reconstructed two stretches of shoulders and made improvements in signals and sidewalks for exclusive bus use during peak hours.
 The bus lanes, which run for approximately 3 mi from just south of Sayreville in Old Bridge, are the first component of a planned 20 mi BBS corridor in Monmouth and northern Ocean counties.

-The southern terminus of the extended BBS corridor would be in Lakewood, which along with adjacent Toms River saw major population between 2000 and 2010 and are now respectively the 7th and 8th largest municipalities in the state by population.
+The southern terminus of the extended BBS corridor would be in Lakewood, which along with adjacent Toms River saw major population growth between 2000 and 2010 and are now among the largest municipalities in the state by population.
 As of 2011, a $588 million project for expansion of the 7.2 mi segment of Route 9 in the towns was in a "design concept" phase with funding earmarked for 2016-2017 construction.
 Concurrently, studies are being conducted to explore the possibility of providing rail service to the region.
 Known as the MOM (Monmouth-Ocean-Middlesex) project various alignments are being considered as to where the line would join either the Northeast Corridor Line or the North Jersey Coast Line.

 An extensive analysis by consulting and planning firm Stantec released in 2010 includes recommendations regarding design, construction, and implementation of the BBS extension.
 The 2nd phase of the project would start at the project's southern end near the Lakewood Bus Terminal near Route 88.
 The third phase and final phase would connect the northern and southern segments passing through Freehold Township and proximate towns, where work would include some widening and deepening of the roadbed to handle bus traffic.

-Compressed natural gas buses were introduced in 2015.